- Home

 Related Coins

-¼ Dollar "Washington Quarter" (Blue Ridge Parkway, North Carolina - Silver Proof)
+¼ Dollar "Washington Quarter" (Montana - Silver Proof)

-Obverse: The portrait in left profile of George Washington, the first President of the United States from 1789 to 1797, is accompanied with the motto "IN GOD WE TRUST" and the lettering "LIBERTY" surrounded with the denomination and the inscription "UNITED STATES OF AMERICA", Reverse: This design depicts the grace and curvature of the road hugging the side of a mountain, with the North Carolina state flower in the background.
+Obverse: The portrait in left profile of George Washington, the first President of the United States from 1789 to 1797, is accompanied with the motto "IN GOD WE TRUST" and the lettering "LIBERTY" and it is surrounded with the face value and the inscription "UNITED STATES OF AMERICA", Reverse: Bison skull depicted above the diverse Montana landscape.